Huayangosaurus: Discovery and species

 In 1979 and 1980, remains from twelve stegosaurian individual animals were recovered from the Dashanpu Quarry near Zigong in Sichuan.
 They were named and described by Dong Zhiming, Tang Zilu and Zhou Shiwu in 1982.
 The type species is Huayangosaurus taibaii.
 The generic name refers to Huayang, an old name for Sichuan, but at the same time alludes to the Hua Yang Guo Zhi from the Jin Dynasty, the oldest known gazetteer from China.
 The specific name honours the great Chinese poet Li Bai whose courtesy name was Taibai.

 The holotype, IVPP V6728, was recovered from a layer of the lower Shaximiao Formation dating from the Bathonian-Callovian.
 It consists of a partial skeleton.
 It contains a relatively complete skull, three neck vertebrae, three back vertebrae, four sacral vertebrae, twenty tail vertebrae, two metatarsals, three phalanges, three plates, a spike and three further osteoderms.
 Several specimens were referred: ZDM T7001: a more complete skeleton containing a skull, eight cervicals, sixteen dorsals, four sacrals, thirty-five caudals, a complete shoulder girdle, a left humerus, both ilia, a left pubic bone, both ischia, three metatarsals, three phalanges and eleven plates; ZDM T7002: vertebrae; ZDM T7003: vertebrae and a pelvis; ZDM T7004: caudal vertebrae; CV 720: a skull, twenty-eight vertebrae and twenty plates; and CV 721: seven vertebrae.

 In 2006, Susannah Maidment, Guangbiao Wei, and David B. Norman reviewed the material.
 In several specimens, ZDM T7002, CV 720 and CV 721, no shared distinguishing features with the holotype could be established; they considered them no longer referable to Huayangosaurus.
 For CV 720 the reason was that this specimen could not be located in the collection.
 CV 721 was found to be so different that they suggested it might be a separate taxon.

 Mounted skeletons of Huayangosaurus are on display at the Zigong Dinosaur Museum in Zigong and the Municipal Museum of Chongqing in Sichuan Province in China.

 Classification

-Huayangosaurus is sometimes placed within its own taxonomic family, Huayangosauridae, though this group has no formal definition or other content.
+Huayangosaurus is often placed within a taxonomic family, Huayangosauridae, defined as the largest clade containing Huayangosaurus taibaii but not Stegosaurus stenops.
 It is also morphologically distinct from later (stegosaurid) forms.
 Its skull was broader and had premaxillary teeth in the front of its mouth.
 All later stegosaurians lost these teeth.